Walk off the previous day's indulgence with a bracing Boxing Day or walk in the new year.

 Join Kim, Head Ranger and Alan, Garden & Estate Manager for a walk through the ancient woods and parkland.
 Discover how we look after this historic estate and finish with warming mulled wine and mince pies.

-Discover Cornish mining heritage on this beautiful walk around Botallack.
+Discover Cornish mining heritage on this beautiful 1 mile walk around Botallack.

 An easy walk that's great for families, taking you along the west side of Baggy Point, with far-reaching coastal and sea views.